DataAnalyticsinStudentHands/DASH-Documentation/Code Development/Java Backend/Resource-Layer.md

 ###Defining the Resource Class

 The resource layer can be found in the directory "src/.../pojo".
-We will be stepping through SampleObjectResource.java.
+We will be stepping through **SampleObjectResource.java**.

     @Component("sampleObjectResource")
     @Path("/sampleObjects")
     public class SampleObjectResource {...}

-@Component registers the class as part of the web service and  will be used on the resource, service implementation, and DAO implementation layers.
+**@Component** registers the class as part of the web service and  will be used on the resource, service implementation, and DAO implementation layers.
 When creating your own resource class just replace "sampleObject" with "yourObjectClassName".

-@Path defines the url that this resource can be accessed at.
+**@Path** defines the url that this resource can be accessed at.
 In practice it appends the "/sampleObjects" to the end of the URL for the webservice.

+All resources must also be registered in the **DashApplicationSetup.java** in the dash directoy of the project.

 ###Creating New Objects